ayush-usf/Kaggle-Airline-Data-Analysis/analysis.md

 While going through the variables of the dataset, it was realized that the solutions for the following questions could be obtained by analyzing the dataset:

--  What are the major busiest airports with maximun flight arrivals
+-  What are the major busiest airports with maximum flight arrival count?
--  What are the major reasons for delays and cancellations at the busiest airports
+-  What are the major reasons for delays and cancellations at the busiest airports?
--  Is the major reason for flight delays same as the major reason for cancellations
+-  Is the major reason for flight delays same as the major reason for cancellations?
--  Is there a specific period (specific months) when cancellations/delays happen the most
+-  Is there a specific period (specific months) when delays and cancellations happened the most?
--  Is the amount of delays and cancellations distributed equally nationwide.
-If not, which regions are majorly affected.
+-  Is the amount of delays and cancellations distributed equally nationwide.?
+If not, which regions are majorly affected.?

 ---